adobe/aio-cli-plugin-auth/README.md

   This command can be called multiple times on the same Adobe IMS context with out causing any errors.
-The assumption is that after calling this command without an error, the Adobe IMS context's access and refresh tokens have been invalidated and removed from persistence storage.
+The assumption is that after calling this command without an error, the Adobe IMS context's access and refresh tokens have been invalidated and removed from persistent storage.
 Repeatedly calling this command will just do nothing.

 ALIASES